Urban & Street Photography

 Street Photography tips (part 1) I think you’ll agree with me when I say that the hardest thing about street photography is getting close to the subject without any serious confrontation.
 Here’s the deal.
 Over time I have aquired quite a few useful street photography tips which have helped me avoid any serious trouble.
 I … Read MoreRead More

-Welcome, and thank you for visiting 35mmview, a website containing my passion for candid street photography.
+Welcome, and thank you for visiting 35mmview, a website containing my passion for urban & street photography.

-I’ve been taking pictures of people for as long as I can remember and the thrill of walking the streets with a camera is still as exciting today as it was back then.
+I’ve been taking pictures of people for as long as I can remember.
+The thrill of walking the streets with a camera is still as exciting to me today as it was back then.

-I don’t sell anything on this site or offer any fancy workshops.
-I just photograph people than for no other reason than they fascinate me.
+I don’t sell anything on my site or offer fancy workshops promising you the golden ticket to perfect photography.
+I just take pictures of people than for no other reason than they have always fascinated me.